Not of this World (film)

 Not of this World or Fuori Dal Mondo (lit. "outside the world") is a 1999 Italian drama film directed by Giuseppe Piccioni.
+Although selected as the Italian entry for the Best Foreign Language Film at the 72nd Academy Awards, it was not nominated.

 Plot

 The film follows a nun whose life is upended when she is handed an abandoned infant in a park.
 She takes the baby to the hospital and proceeds to track down the mother.
 Along the way she meets the owner of a dry cleaning business whose sweater was wrapped around the baby, and begins to wonder if convent life is right for her.